SteveBarnett/Remixing/_thinking/notes-from-the-way-app-by-henry-shukman.md

     - No need to change anything.
     - No need to make anything happen.
     - No looking forward.
+    - Notice that we don't actually need to do anything to receive sounds, sensations, thoughts, feelings.
+They arise in our awareness by themselves
+    - The whole world is arising just as it does, without effort – everything unfolding by itself, just as it does.

 [The Way app](https://www.thewayapp.com/)